 Acadian's costs are predominantly variable as the majority of expenses associated with harvesting operations are a function of harvest levels.
 This variable cost structure provides flexibility and direct operational advantages.
-Because variable harvesting costs are directly tied to the type of timber harvested and the logging methods used, Acadian implements a margin-focused operating philosophy guided by selling prices and harvest and transportation costs.
+Acadian implements a margin-focused operating philosophy guided by selling prices and harvest and transportation costs.